SIRDUBZIN/Cybersecurity/README.md

    - I am worried about scams

 ## Suggested Test Questions
-- My name is Thabiso
+- My name is Sizolwethu
 - Tell me about password safety
 - Give me a phishing tip
 - Tell me more